ESPN on ABC: 2000s: ESPN on ABC

 Between 2000 and 2002, many ABC Sports programs utilized graphics almost identical to those used on ESPN.
 One notable exception was Monday Night Football, which switched to a different graphics package as part of then-new producer Don Ohlmeyer's attempt to provide some renewed vigor into those telecasts.
 Subsequently, ABC changed graphics packages each fall from 2002 to 2005, while ESPN's basically remained consistent.

 Meanwhile, Disney continued to consolidate the corporate structure of ESPN and ABC Sports.
 Steve Bornstein was given the title as president of both ESPN and ABC Sports in 1996.
 The sales, marketing, and production departments of both divisions were eventually merged.
 As a result, ESPN uses some union production crews for its coverage (as the networks normally do), whereas non-union personnel are quite common in cable sports broadcasting.

 In August 2006, in the wake of the moves of Monday Night Football to ESPN and Sunday Night Football to NBC, it was announced that ABC Sports would be totally integrated into ESPN, incorporating the graphics and music used by the cable channel and its related television properties, and production staff.
-The brand integration does not directly affect whether the ESPN cable channel or ABC carries a particular event, as in most cases this is governed by contracts with the applicable league or organization.
+The brand integration does not directly affect whether the ESPN cable channelad shared the rights to IndyCar Series with NBCSN.
+IndyCar fans who have criticized ESPN on ABC's race broadcasts have used "Always Bad Coverage" as a deris or ABC carries a particular event, as in most cases this is governed by contracts with the applicable league or organization.
 Perhaps confusingly, this means that some events are broadcast with ESPN branding during ABC coverage, even though another channel owns the cable rights.
-For example, TNT held the cable television rights to the British Open from 2003 to 2009 (with ABC carrying the tournament's weekend coverage); in addition, from 2009 to 2018, ABC had shared the rights to IndyCar Series with NBCSN.
-IndyCar fans who have criticized ESPN on ABC's race broadcasts have used "Always Bad Coverage" as a derisive backronym pertaining to the quality of the telecasts.
+For example, TNT held the cable television rights to the British Open from 2003 to 2009 (with ABC carrying the tournament's weekend coverage); in addition, from 2009 to 2018, ABC hive backronym pertaining to the quality of the telecasts.
 On the other hand, ESPN airs Major League Baseball games; however, ABC does not as Fox holds the broadcast television rights to the league's game telecasts.
 ABC would later air MLB postseason games in 2020 as part of the 2020 Wild Card Series.
-ABC would also air Sunday Night Baseball on August 8, 2021 between the Chicago White Sox and Chicago Cubs.
+ABC would also air Sunday Night Baseball on August 8, 2021, between the Chicago White Sox and Chicago Cubs.
 This would be the first exclusive regular season telecast of Major League Baseball on ABC since 1989.